chiemvs/EnvManager/README.md

 at the BAZIS cluster of VU Amsterdam [link](https://bazis.readthedocs.io/en/latest/)

+Builds on: python3 -m venv
+in combination with: pip3
+for package management
-Uses the latest Python version available in 2022 stack
+Employs the latest Python version available in 2022 module stack

 For usage:
 ./environment\_setup.sh -h